ethereum/hive/docs/simulation.md

 an image using `docker build` in the simulator directory, using the Dockerfile.
 The image must contain all resources needed for testing.

-When hive starts the simulator container entry point, the `HIVE_SIMULATOR` environment variable is set to the URL of the API server.
+When the simulator container entry point runs, the `HIVE_SIMULATOR` environment variable is set to the URL of the API server.

 The simulation API assumes a certain data model, and this model dictates how the API can be used.
 In order to do anything with the API, the simulator must first request the start